 Study and Drug Regimen Study Design, and Demographics Sample Size and Study Duration End Points Results Eletriptan 80 (66%) and 40 mg (64%) were rated significantly higher than zolmitriptan (55%; P <0.01).
 All active treatments were "superior" to placebo (17%; P <0.0001).
-Olesen et al 40 Eletriptan 80 mg DB, PC, RCT Patients ≥18 N=123 24 hours Primary: Proportion of patients not Primary: Treatment with eletriptan during the aura phase was not effective in preventing the onset of moderate to severe headache post aura.
-There was no difference in the VS years of age with migraine with aura every four developing a migraine headache of proportions of patients developing a headache on eletriptan and placebo (61 vs 46%; P value not reported). placebo weeks moderate or severe intensity within six hours of dosing Secondary: Eletriptan did not increase the duration of the aura phase compared to placebo (0.7 vs 0.8 hour), nor was it associated with a significant delay in the median time to headache onset (1.3 vs 1.0 hour; P values not reported).
-Secondary: Time to headache development.
-A second dose of eletriptan was permitted for patients in both the eletriptan and placebo groups who developed a moderate to severe headache.
-Response rates to the 40 mg dose of eletriptan were similar (P value not reported). duration of aura symptoms, use of second dose.
-Additional rescue medication was taken by 28 and 17% of patients receiving eletriptan and placebo, respectively (P value not reported). response to the second dose, use of rescue The proportion of patients rating study medication as acceptable was comparable for both treatments (76 vs 72%; P value not reported). medication, treatment acceptability, time to rescue medication There was no difference between treatments on any efficacy measure.
-Farkkila et al41 DB, MC, PC, N=446 Primary: Primary: Eletriptan 40 mg Patients ≥18 3 migraine attacks headache response rates and 30% with eletriptan 40 mg, eletriptan 80 mg and placebo (P <0.0001 for both doses of eletriptan vs placebo; P <0.05 for eletriptan 80 vs 40 mg). vs years of age with Secondary Secondary: eletriptan 80 mg or without aura Onset of action, Onset of action was rapid, with one hour headache response rates significantly
+Olesen et al DB, PC, RCT N=123 Primary: Proportion of Primary: Treatment with eletriptan during the aura phase was not effective in preventing the Eletriptan 80 mg vs placebo Patients ≥18 years of age with migraine with aura every four weeks 24 hours patients not developing a migraine headache of moderate or onset of moderate to severe headache post aura.
+There was no difference in the proportions of patients developing a headache on eletriptan and placebo (61 vs 46%; P value not reported).
+Secondary: severe intensity within six hours of dosing Eletriptan did not increase the duration of the aura phase compared to placebo (0.7 vs 0.8 hour), nor was it associated with a significant delay in the median time to headache onset (1.3 vs 1.0 hour; P values not reported).
+Secondary: Time to headache development, A second dose of eletriptan was permitted for patients in both the eletriptan and placebo groups who developed a moderate to severe headache.
+Response rates to the 40 mg dose of eletriptan were similar ( P value not reported). duration of aura symptoms, use of second dose, Additional rescue medication was taken by 28 and 17% of patients receiving eletriptan and placebo, respectively ( P value not reported). response to the second dose, use of rescue The proportion of patients rating study medication as acceptable was comparable for both treatments (76 vs 72%; P value not reported). medication, treatment acceptability, time to rescue medication There was no difference between treatments on any efficacy measure.
+Farkkila et al DB, MC, PC, RCT N=446 Primary: Two hour Primary: Two hour headache response, based on first dose, first attack data, was 59, 70 Eletriptan 40 mg vs Patients ≥18 years of age with 3 migraine attacks headache response rates and 30% with eletriptan 40 mg, eletriptan 80 mg and placebo ( $P$ <0.0001 for both doses of eletriptan vs placebo; $P$ <0.05 for eletriptan 80 vs 40 mg). - migraine with or without aura Secondary: Onset of action, Secondary: eletriptan 80 mg Unset of action, Onset of action was rapid, with one hour headache response rates significantly